EQMOD/EQM_OBDWEB/README.md

 ON-SITE DEBUGGING

-A portable flasher and Serial Console Monitoring port in one as implemented on the EQM_OBDWEB Dongle.
+A portable flasher and serial Console Monitoring port in one is implemented on the EQM_OBDWEB Dongle.
 The idea here is we use the same 6 pin port to flash new code on the ESP32 inside the obd  dongle OR use it as Serial Console port by plugging in a JDY-16 Bluetooth UART module and connect it to a mobile app BLE Serial Terminal  and monitor the ESP32 activity through a mobile phone;

 ![image](https://github.com/EQMOD/EQM_OBDWEB/assets/29789200/fd193d7f-0f1a-49eb-bc8a-70d599164461)